khactao27/khactao27/README.md

 ### :woman_technologist: About Me :

-- 🔭 I’m working as a DevOps Engineer - Backend Developer.
+- 🔭 I’m working as a Backend Developer (Nodejs - ExpressJs and Java Spring Framework).
-- 🌱 I’m currently learning blockchain.
+- 🌱 I’m currently learning blockchain (Solidity - Dapp).
-- 💬 Ask me about: DevOps Engineer
+- 💬 Ask me about: Backend Developer and System Architecture!
 - 📫 How to reach me: tao.duongkhac@gmail.com

 ---